Direct T_e-based Metallicities of z=2-9 Galaxies with JWST/NIRSpec: Empirical Metallicity Calibrations Applicable from Reionization to Cosmic Noon: Observations, measurements, and sample

 \subsection{Literature {\it JWST} auroral-line sample}

 To supplement the CEERS auroral sample, we selected 9 additional targets from the literature with \te-based metallicities and detected auroral emission lines from {\it JWST} spectroscopy.
 Four of these targets have $R\sim1000$ NIRSpec data from the ERO program targeting the SMACS~0723 cluster.
-We use the published line fluxes from \citet{cur2023} for ERO IDs 4590, 6355, and 10612, and line measurements from \citet{nak2023} for ERO ID 5144.
-Five additional sources have published auroral line detections measured from $R\sim2700$ NIRSpec observations from the GLASS ERS program \citep{tre2022}.
+We use the published line fluxes from \citet{cur2023} for ERO IDs 4590, 6355, and 10612, and line measurements from \citet{nak2023} for ERO ID 5144.\footnote{If we instead use the line fluxes reported by \citet{nak2023} for ERO IDs 4590, 6355, and 10612, the derived 12+log(O/H) values differ by only $0.05-0.13$~dex representing changes of $\lesssim1\sigma$ from our fiducial values.} Five additional sources have published auroral line detections measured from $R\sim2700$ NIRSpec observations from the GLASS ERS program \citep{tre2022}.
 We utilize line measurements from \citet{nak2023} for GLASS IDs 100003, 10021, 150029, and 160133, and the line fluxes from \citet{jon2023} for GLASS ID 150008.
 The {\it JWST} literature auroral-line sample has redshifts spanning $z=4.01-8.50$ with a median redshift of 7.29, the distribution of which is displayed by the red histogram in Figure~\ref{fig:zhist}.
 The detected auroral line is O\iii]$\lambda$1666 for GLASS 150008 and [O\iii]4364 for the 8 other {\it JWST} literature galaxies.
 These literature auroral lines have S/N$=3.3-9.6$ with a median significance of 6.0.